Pros and Cons of Living in The Netherlands

 What do expats in The Netherlands appreciate most about the local culture?

 "Expats in The Netherlands appreciate the friendly, outgoing and open Dutch people, their relaxed and tolerant attitude, their dedication to environmental sustainability, and their excellent public transportation system.
 They also enjoy the rich cultural heritage, with its art, music, and architecture, and the vibrant festivals, events and markets that spring up throughout the year.
-Additionally, the Dutch speak excellent English, making it easy for newcomers to fit in and make their new home their own," explained one expat.
+Additionally, the Dutch speak excellent English, making it easy for newcomers to fit in and make their new home their own," replied an expat in Netherlands.

 "The bike lanes!!
 And public transportation.
-I really wish America would take a lesson in both of those things," said one person in Hengelo.
+I really wish America would take a lesson in both of those things," remarked one in Hengelo.

 What do expats find most challenging?